A Strong Duality Principle for Equivalence Couplings and Total Variation: Introduction

 It is now useful to make a few remarks about these main theorems.
-First, we note that Theorem~\ref{thm:basic-dual} and Theorem~\ref{thm:ctble-dual} are together powerful enough to establish strong dualizability for most ``reasonable'' equivalence relations appearing in probability theory; for instance, they recover almost all of the examples given in Subsection~\ref{subsec:prior}, and they cover several more complicated settings of interest which we explore in Section~\ref{sec:applications}.
-For the remaining remarks, let $(\Omega,\F)$ denote an abstract measurable space and $(E,\G)$ a pair satisfying strong duality.
+First, we note that Theorem~\ref{thm:basic-dual} and Theorem~\ref{thm:ctble-dual} are together powerful enough to establish strong dualizability for most ``reasonable'' pairs of equivalence relations and sub-$\sigma$-algebras appearing in probability theory.
+To illustrate this, we investigate three major applications (in stochastic calculus, point process theory, and random sequence simulation) in Section~\ref{sec:applications}.
+Additionally, we show (Proposition~\ref{prop:pseudo-strong-dual}) that many existing results in ergodic theory can be immediately upgraded into results about strong duality.
+For the remaining remarks, let $(\Omega,\F)$ denote a standard Borel space, $(E,\G)$ a pair satisfying strong duality, and $\P,\P'\in\mathcal{P}(\Omega,\F)$ any probability measures.

-It is crucial to emphasize that the statements and proofs of our main results are purely measure-theoretic.
-Even though expanding the generality to this setting forces one to leave behind many useful tools (existence of regular condition probabilities, Prokhorov's theorem, etc.), our proofs reveal that only a few only non-elementary results (for example, the Hahn-Jordan decomposition for finite signed measures) are needed.
-Keeping this generality in mind, it is highly non-trivial that primal minimizers can even be guaranteed to exist.
-Nonetheless, it is exactly working in the measure-theoretic perspective that allows us to push beyond the reach of standard Kantorovich duality.
+Second, it is crucial to emphasize that the statements and proofs of our main results are purely measure-theoretic.
+Even though expanding the generality to this setting forces one to leave behind many useful topological tools, our proofs reveal that only a few non-elementary results (notably, the existence of regular conditional probabilities, the Hahn-Jordan decomposition for finite signed measures, and some basic aspects of Hilbert spaces) are needed.
+Keeping this generality in mind, it is highly non-trivial that optimizers can even be guaranteed to exist; since compactness arguments are not available, we must instead directly construct the putative optimizers and show that they have the desired properties.
+Thus, it is exactly this measure-theoretic perspective that allows us to push beyond the reach of standard Kantorovich duality.